lincoln-nebraska-stadium-skyline.jpg

-Conduit Revenue Bonds Would Insulate the CRA’s Broader Obligations
+Conduit Revenue Bonds Insulate the CRA’s Broader Obligations

-Under current Nebraska law, TIF bonds issued by a CRA are general obligations of the CRA — payable from the CRA’s revenue, income, receipts, and proceeds, including the tax increment.
-While these bonds are not a debt of the city, they do expose the CRA’s broader asset base to claims by bondholders.
-LB 1168 would change this by creating conduit revenue bonds that are payable solely from specifically pledged revenues — isolating project-specific risk from the CRA’s other activities.
-Taxpayer agreements would add a contractual backstop where the developer guarantees any shortfall, with liens that have parity with property tax liens and take priority over existing and subsequent mortgages.
-The ability to contractually limit the developer’s right to challenge property assessments would also provide greater predictability in the revenue stream supporting the bonds.
-For financial advisors, this represents a fundamental improvement in the risk architecture of Nebraska TIF.
+Under current Nebraska law, standard TIF bonds issued by a CRA are general obligations of the CRA — payable from the CRA’s revenue, income, receipts, and proceeds, including the tax increment.
+While these bonds are not a debt of the city, they do expose the CRA’s broader asset base to claims by bondholders if a project underperforms.
+LB 1135 changes this by creating conduit revenue bonds that are payable solely from the specific revenues pledged to them.
+The CRA can pledge up to 100% of the annual excess tax revenues toward a conduit revenue bond, and if less than 100% is pledged, the unpledged portion returns to the taxing bodies.
+For financial advisors, this means you can now model project-specific TIF obligations that are clearly ring-fenced from the CRA’s other activities — a significant improvement in how you evaluate and present risk to the governing body.

 TIF Expertise: Common Pitfalls for Nebraska Municipal Finance Advisors to Avoid